-- The Company acquired an additional 15% equity interest in Metal Wang Pte Ltd ("MWPL") from its non-controlling interests for a cash consideration of \$114,000.
+- The Company acquired the remaining 8% equity interest in Shinsei Holdings Pte Ltd (SHPL) from its non-controlling interests for a cash consideration of \$274,000, which is the carrying amount of the non-controlling interests acquired. - The Company acquired the remaining 45% equity interest in Anxon Engineering Pte Ltd (AXENG) from its non-controlling interests for a cash consideration of \$1.

-The Company's wholly owned subsidiary, Anxon Environmental Pte Ltd acquired an additional 6% equity interest in AngWei Environmental Ecological & Engineering (Shanghai) Co., Ltd. ("Angwei Enviro") from its non-controlling interests for a cash consideration of \$572,000.
+Following the acquisition, SHPL and AXENG became wholly-owned subsidiaries of the Company.

-(c) Capital reduction by/injection to a subsidiary, without a change in control
+(c) Capital reduction by a subsidiary, without a change in control

-During the current financial year, a subsidiary of the Group and the non-controlling interest received \$513,000 and \$265,000 respectively from AngWei Environmental Ecological & Engineering (Shanghai) Co., Ltd. ("Angwei Enviro"), being proceeds from capital reduction from Angwei Enviro.
+In the previous financial year, a subsidiary of the Group and the non-controlling interest received \$513,000 and \$265,000 respectively from AngWei Environmental Ecological & Engineering (Shanghai) Co., Ltd. (AngWei Enviro), being proceeds from capital reduction from AngWei Enviro.